Fighting for Your Best Results:

 What are the odds of beating a DUI /OVI charge and license suspension?

 We can best answer this question by stating that is that you have a substantially greater chance of beating a DUI/OVI conviction and license suspension if you are represented by an attorney.
-An experienced Columbus DUI Lawyer will defend your rights against a DUI /OVI conviction and driver’s license suspension by aggressively attacking insufficient evidence, incorrectly administered tests and illegal arrests or detentions.
+An experienced Columbus DUI Lawyer will defend your rights against a Operating a Vehicle while Intoxicated conviction and driver’s license suspension by aggressively attacking insufficient evidence, incorrectly administered tests and illegal arrests or detentions.
 A DUI is a serious offense and it is important that you have experienced representation in facing a DUI charge.
-Columbus DUI criminal attorney is highly experienced and has successfully represented others in defending DUI charges.
+Columbus DUI criminal attorney is highly experienced and has successfully represented others in defending drunk driving charges.

-If you have been arrested for a DUI /OVI offense it is critical that you choose an attorney who knows the law and has experience defending individuals against DUI charges.
+If you have been arrested for a Driving Under the Influence offense it is critical that you choose an attorney who knows the law and has experience defending individuals against drunk driving charges.
 An experienced criminal DUI attorney, like Columbus DUI lawyer understands the law and can help mitigate the consequences of a DUI / OVI charge.

 Can I get driving privileges?